linearrain/ohrest/README.md

 - ⚡ UDP
 - 🔒 TCP

-😌 Definitely, TO BE CONTINUED
+😌 Definitely, TO BE CONTINUED\

-\n

 ## 🐱‍💻 Usage

-**IMPORTANT**: The usage should be performed in sudo mode in case you are using UNIX-family systems, otherwise the program will simply panic due to failure of getting the right permission on your hardware.
+**IMPORTANT**: The usage should be performed in sudo mode in case you are using UNIX-family systems, otherwise the program will simply panic due to failure of getting the right permission on your hardware.\ \

-\n

 To run the scanning on ALL the interfaces to catch all the avaliable packets, just run: